 Templafy simplifies and enhances document control for both employees and Document Control Managers by providing a one-stop-shop for everything employees need to create on-brand and legally compliant documents.

-Accessible within all employee’s Office applications, Templafy’s cloud-based solution provides employees with direct access to dynamic document templates which are already set-up with on-brand, pre-defined checklist elements.
-For example, when using a document template from Templafy users can trust the format, logo, and font follow the latest company standards.
+Accessible within all employee’s Office applications, Templafy’s cloud-based solution provides employees with direct access to document templates which are already set-up with on-brand, pre-defined checklist elements.
+When using a document template from Templafy users can trust the format, logo, and font follow the latest company standards.

-Templafy's Library feature, through deep integration with Digital Asset Management Systems, gives individuals access to compliant document assets such as images, logos, icons and infographics - so there’s no need for rogue Googling or checking an image’s alt- description is correct.
+Templafy's Library feature provides deep integrations with DAM systems, giving employees access to approved document assets such as images, logos, icons and infographics - so there’s no need for rogue Googling or checking an image’s alt- description is correct.
 Plus, there’s no need to spend time consulting a document control checklist or referring back to the latest internal audit checklist for document control.

-Document Control Managers can rest assured that employees have the tools needed to always create on-brand and legally compliant documents with Templafy’s handy BrandChecker.
-The BrandChecker plugin identifies any off-brand elements whether in layout, text or visual fields, alerts the creator and offers them on-brand alternatives at the click of a button.
+Document Control Managers can rest assured that employees have the tools needed to always create on-brand and legally compliant documents with Templafy’s Validator.
+The Validator identifies any off-brand elements in layout, text or visual fields, alerts the creator and offers them on-brand alternatives at the click of a button.

-Cloud-based, these solutions are available whenever employees need them and work both online and offline.
-If working in offline mode, Templafy automatically synchronizes templates and assets to each employee’s desktop so they can create on-brand work wherever they are.
+These solutions are cloud-based, making them available whenever employees need them, and work both online and offline.
+In offline mode, Templafy automatically synchronizes templates and assets to each employee’s desktop so they can create on-brand work wherever they are.

-For those in charge of Document Control, all document changes can be made quickly and rolled out instantly via Templafy’s centralized administration hub.
-In this online interface, access to document elements can be controlled, employees assigned particular assets dependent on their team, location or position and new templates can be published in real-time - saving on costly IT fees and boosting a company’s workflow.
+For those in charge of document control, all document changes can be made quickly and rolled out instantly through Templafy’s centralized administration hub.
+In this online interface, access to document elements can be controlled, employees assigned particular assets dependent on their team, location or position through filtering choices, and new templates can be published in real-time - saving IT time and boosting the organization’s workflow.